Legislation

 e.
 The provisions of this section shall be controlling,

-notwithstanding any provision of this article to the contrary.
+notwithstanding any provision of law to the contrary.